-Film lovers in London don’t have to go on expensive studio tours to wander through some of their favourite locations.
-This is particularly true for Harry Potter fans, where a trip to Warner Brothers Studios in Watford will set you back £45.00 (going up to £47.00 in 2020).
+Film lovers don’t have to go on expensive studio tours to wander through some of their favourite Harry Potter London locations.
+That’s especially true for Potter fans, where a trip to Warner Brothers Studios in Watford will set you back £45.00 (going up to £47.00 in 2020).

 Find the entrance to The Leaky Cauldron (aka Leadenhall Market)

 This beautiful, historic covered market was the stand-in for Diagon Alley in the first film, Harry Potter and the Philosopher’s Stone.
 Leadenhall Market is one of London’s covered markets, with the original market dating back to the 14th Century.
 That said, much of the market was ruined by the Great Fire of 1666.
 So most of the architecture you can see now is from the Victorian redevelopment in the 1800s.

 The ornate, glass roof through the hues of deep red and blue feel pretty at home in the Potter universe.
 But the best connection is a little tucked away.
 Head to 42 Bull’s Head Passage and you’ll be greeted by a blue door.
 You might remember this as the entrance to The Leaky Cauldron, where Haggrid walked with a very young Harry to access the wonders of Diagon Alley.